avery-gfs/classes25/shared/grading.md

 the code that you write for this class, particularly if you work in collaboration with others.
 A problem is not solved if you can't explain your solution.

-## Quizzes

-Quizzes will be given at the end of units, and will cover the broad concepts from the unit.
-I don't plan on making them especially hard.